Krigsgaldr793/CS2-WeaponPaints-Website/README.md

 Edit skins/index.php line 869 to change link of Home Button

-Change the IP for the Serverlist: serverinfo.php
+Change the IP for the Serverlist: config.php

 ## Preview